 CHURCHCRAWLING PHOTOGRAPHS

-A Churchcrawler's Photograph Album from travels between 2020 and 2023.
+A Churchcrawler's Photograph Album from travels between 2020 and 2024.

-Thank you for taking a look at this website; a churchcrawler's album of photographs of our ancient and beautiful parish churches, taken between 2020 and 2023.
+Thank you for taking a look at this website; a churchcrawler's album of photographs of our ancient and beautiful parish churches, taken between 2020 and 2024.
 This will start with several forays north in to Derbyshire and a solitary trip in to Oxfordshire just before the first national covid lockdown.
 Several of the churches visited were seen between national lockdowns and mention will be made at times of how the churches were coping during challenging times, which I hope will make an interesting photographic record.

 The churches are arranged in counties, with the columns in chronological order

-This is by no means all of the places that I visited in this three year period but I have picked out some of the more interesting churches visited and I hope that you find the site of interest.
+This is by no means all of the places that I visited in this period but I have picked out some of the more interesting churches visited and I hope that you find the site of interest.

 Best wishes, Robin